Afghan mother who went into labor on evacuation flight names daughter after jet’s uplifting call sign

 “The aircraft commander decided to descend in altitude to increase air pressure in the aircraft, which helped stabilize and save the mother’s life,” Air Mobility Command said via Twitter.

 Army Capt.
-Erin Brymer, a nurse at the military’s nearby Landstuhl Regional Medical Center, told CNN Tuesday her team was alerted that a transport with a woman who had gone into labor was landing in 10 minutes.
+Erin Brymer, a nurse at the military’s nearby Landstuhl Regional Medical Center, told CNN on Tuesday that her team was alerted that an aircraft with a woman who had gone into labor was landing in 10 minutes.

-Byrmer’s team was “expecting the worst, hoping for the best,” she said.
+Brymer’s team was “expecting the worst, hoping for the best,” she said.

 No sooner had Reach 828 gone wheels-down in Ramstein than its namesake arrived.

 Aided by medics, the mother delivered Reach in the cargo bay of the aircraft.
-A group of female evacuees surrounded the mother and held up their shawls to protect her privacy, Byrmer said.
+A group of female evacuees surrounded the mother and held up their shawls to protect her privacy, Brymer said.
 “It was a beautiful sight to see.”

-The mother was “past the point of no return” and had to deliver in the cargo bay rather than be transported to the hospital, Byrmer explained.
+The mother was “past the point of no return” and had to deliver in the cargo bay rather than be transported to the hospital, Brymer explained.
 When the baby arrived, crying, and the mother was quickly able to begin breastfeeding, the Army nurse said she knew they would be all right.

 The family was later transported to a medical facility in good condition.